ethereum-pocr/whitepaper/whitepaper.md

 4. Existing nodes that do not apply the selection process in good faith can be pointed out by the community and the candidate.
 In the extreme case a mis behaving node operator can be removed from the consensus by half of the participants.

 ### 8.3 Auditors
-Carbon footprint auditors have therefore a central role in the setup and must be carefully choosen by the community of the nodes.
+Environmental footprint auditors have therefore a central role in the setup and must be carefully choosen by the community of the nodes.
 At the initialization, the banks will invite an initial single auditor to bootstrap the process.
 The auditor will receive crypto units, precreated in the genesis block (including the necessary pledged amount - see below).
 With this the auditor will enroll itself as the first auditor in the PoCR governance smart contract initializing at the same time the mechanism for enlisting and excluding auditors.

 When an auditor wants to be granted the possibility to perform an audit, it will make himself known to the community requesting to be approved by at least half of the nodes + 1.
 Concretely it means that the auditor will perform a self registration on the PoCR governance smart contract, giving its address, and wait to receive enough votes ( $N/2+1$ ) by nodes that have already been audited.
 Nodes can vote only once with the address of their node but can change their vote at any time.
 Several auditors can be awaiting authorization at the same period.
 Once an auditor receives the last vote (last positive vote out of the N/2+1) the auditor is added to the authorized list.